BenjaminPlanterose/UMtools/README.md

 We believe that we can harvest much more from the IDAT file, Illumina's propietary format.
 For example, the standard deviation across beads has rarely been mentioned in the literature and could be used in applications studying to the technical noise of DNA methylation microarray platforms.

-We have additionally included new tools such as CVlogT, BC(CVlogT), K-caller or comethylation plots that we developed for the verification of genetic artefacts in the 450K array
+We have additionally included new tools such as CV<sub>logT</sub>, BC(CVl<sub>logT</sub>), K-caller or comethylation plots that we developed for the verification of genetic artefacts in the 450K array
 (B. Planterose Jiménez *et al* **2021**) but that could well be employed for other applications.

 Finally, as most libraries tend to hide the initial steps of analysis (unexported functions, lack of documentation), we have rescued code (especially from the minfi